masesgroup/KNet/src/documentation/articles/usage.md

 ### Intel CET and KNet

-KNet uses an embedded JVM through JNet/JCOBridge, however JVM initialization is incompatible with [CET](https://www.intel.com/content/www/us/en/developer/articles/technical/technical-look-control-flow-enforcement-technology.html) because the code used to identify CPU try to modify the return address and this is considered from CET a violation: see [this comment](https://github.com/masesgroup/JNet/issues/573#issuecomment-2544249107).
+KNet uses an embedded JVM™ through JNet/JCOBridge, however JVM™ initialization is incompatible with [CET](https://www.intel.com/content/www/us/en/developer/articles/technical/technical-look-control-flow-enforcement-technology.html) because the code used to identify CPU try to modify the return address and this is considered from CET a violation: see [this comment](https://github.com/masesgroup/JNet/issues/573#issuecomment-2544249107).

 From .NET 9 preview 6, [CET is enabled by default on supported hardware](https://learn.microsoft.com/en-us/dotnet/core/compatibility/interop/9.0/cet-support) when the final stage produce an executable artifact, i.e. the csproj file contains `<OutputType>Exe</OutputType>`.

-If the application, upon startup, fails with the error 0xc0000409 (subcode 0x30) it was compiled with CET enabled and it fails during JVM initialization.
+If the application, upon startup, fails with the error 0xc0000409 (subcode 0x30) it was compiled with CET enabled and it fails during JVM™ initialization.

 To solve the issue there are four possible solutions:
 1. use a .NET version, e.g. 8, that does not enable CET by default